abstractmath.org

 Example

-This inequality gives an estimate of the accuracy of this approximation:
+The inequality below gives an estimate of the accuracy of the approximation above:

 Exact definitions